euratom-software/calcam/docs/source/intro_install_setup.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Calcam works with Python 3.5 or newer on Windows, Linux or OSX.
 You can download Python installers for Windows or OSX from `Python.org <https://www.python.org/downloads/>`_ , or get it from your favourite software repository on Linux.

-As of April 2021, VTK (one of Calcam's major dependencies) is not available from PyPi for Python versions newer than 3.8, so it currently it is much easier to install Calcam in Python 3.8 than anything newer (for newer versions you will have to install VTK and its Python bindings yourself, which can be quite involved).
+As of February 2022, suitable versions of VTK (one of Calcam's major dependencies) are not available from the Python Package Index for Python versions newer than 3.8, so it currently it is much easier to install Calcam in Python 3.5 - 3.8 than anything newer (for newer versions you will have to build and install VTK and its Python bindings yourself, which can be quite involved).

 You will also need the ``pip`` package installed for the Calcam installer script to work. ``pip`` is usually installed with Python by default so it's unlikely you'll have to worry about this, but you don't have ``pip`` installed, the Calcam setup script will give an error message telling you so.
 Documentation for how to get pip can be found `here <https://pip.pypa.io/en/stable/installing/>`_ .